Preventive Care Last Updated:

 If your dog gets out of the yard or bolts out an open door, the safest course of action is to find them and get them back home as soon as possible.
 The problem is that dogs can move very quickly.
 By the time you get the leash and set out to look for them, they may already be far away.

 A dog activity tracker that is connected to the GPS can help you locate a lost dog.
 Because you get real-time readings from the GPS tracker, you can get the exact location of your dog if they wander away from home.
 One caveat to this is that the GPS tracker uses cell phone technology to send its signal.
-If either you or your dog is outside of the service area of the cell phone carrier you use, you will not be able to track your dog until both of you have returned to the service area.
+If you or your dog are outside of the service area of the cell phone carrier you use, you will not be able to track your dog until both of you have returned to the service area.

 A dog GPS tracker can be a wise investment in your dog’s health

+The actual cost for the equipment and service for a dog GPS collar can vary depending on the brand and features you choose.
+They usually involve purchasing both the GPS collar and a monthly subscription to keep it active.
 If you are like most dog owners, the cost of keeping your beloved pet safe is well worth it.
-When you consider all the advantages this technology provides to both you and your dog, you will likely agree that a high-quality dog fitness tracker from a reputable company is a wise investment in your dog’s future health and vitality.
+When you consider all the advantages this technology provides to both you and your dog, you will likely agree that a high-quality GPS collar is a wise investment in your dog’s health.

 Barbara Taliaferro Contributor